m-labs/artiq/doc/manual/using_data_interfaces.rst

     "command": "python path/to/aqctl_hello.py -p {port} --bind {bind} --ssl path/to/server.pem path/to/server.key path/to/client.pem"

-Be careful: the paths given in ``ssl-args`` will be used **both** by the controller manager  **and** by any experiments making RPCs to this controller.
+Be careful: the paths given in ``simple_ssl_config`` will be used **both** by the controller manager  **and** by any experiments making RPCs to this controller.
 Depending on where your controllers are hosted, these may be running on two entirely different machines.

 One solution is to standardize a path and naming scheme so that you can guarantee the key and certificate files will be found at the same location on both machines.
 Alternatively, to make path management easier, a template variable ``{ARTIQ_SSL_DIR}`` is supported.
 It can be used to substitute paths, for example as follows: ::

-    "ssl_args": {
+    "simple_ssl_config": {
         "client_cert": "{ARTIQ_SSL_DIR}/client.pem",
         "client_key": "{ARTIQ_SSL_DIR}/client.key",
         "server_cert": "{ARTIQ_SSL_DIR}/server.pem"